Chemed (NYSE:CHE) Releases FY 2022 Earnings Guidance

-Chemed (NYSE:CHE – Get Rating) last announced its earnings results on Thursday, February 24th.
-The company reported $5.25 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $5.08 by $0.17.
-Chemed had a net margin of 12.55% and a return on equity of 35.82%.
-The company had revenue of $541.00 million for the quarter, compared to analyst estimates of $543.18 million.
-During the same period in the prior year, the business earned $5.13 earnings per share.
-Chemed’s quarterly revenue was up 1.5% on a year-over-year basis.
-As a group, sell-side analysts anticipate that Chemed will post 19.61 EPS for the current fiscal year.
+Chemed (NYSE:CHE – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
+The company reported $5.25 earnings per share for the quarter, beating the consensus estimate of $5.08 by $0.17.
+The firm had revenue of $541.00 million for the quarter, compared to analysts’ expectations of $543.18 million.
+Chemed had a net margin of 12.55% and a return on equity of 38.47%.
+The company’s revenue was up 1.5% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $5.13 EPS.
+On average, equities analysts predict that Chemed will post 19.48 EPS for the current year.

-Separately, Zacks Investment Research upgraded shares of Chemed from a hold rating to a buy rating and set a $496.00 target price on the stock in a report on Friday, January 21st.
+Several research analysts have recently weighed in on CHE shares.
+Royal Bank of Canada lowered their price target on shares of Chemed from $609.00 to $579.00 and set an outperform rating on the stock in a research report on Friday.
+Zacks Investment Research upgraded shares of Chemed from a hold rating to a buy rating and set a $496.00 price objective on the stock in a report on Friday, January 21st.

-In related news, Director Donald E. Saunders sold 500 shares of the firm’s stock in a transaction on Monday, December 27th.
-The shares were sold at an average price of $532.43, for a total value of $266,215.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-3.69% of the stock is currently owned by company insiders.
+In other Chemed news, Director Donald E. Saunders sold 500 shares of the business’s stock in a transaction dated Monday, December 27th.
+The shares were sold at an average price of $532.43, for a total transaction of $266,215.00.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+3.69% of the stock is owned by corporate insiders.

 About Chemed (Get Rating)